apolloio/apollo-api-docs/source/includes/_enrichment.md

 This endpoint enriches people information in bulk - the more information you pass in, the more likely we can find a match.

 Up to 10 records can be enriched at the same time through this endpoint.
-It will deduct 1 email credit for each email found.
+This endpoint unveils the email addresses of new people.
+It will deduct 1 email credit for each verified email found and 1 export credit for teams utilizing Export Credits (in newer plans) for each non-empty record returned

 ### Rate limits